Sameeruddin8/ChatWithPdf/README.md

 ## Installation

-To run CHATWITHPDF locally, follow these steps:
+To run CHATTERPDF locally, follow these steps:

 1. Clone the repository: